TheaFrances/E.scolopes-V2.2-BRAKER2-gene-annotation/README.md

 2. Run BRAKER2, format output and run BUSCO
 3. Add Belcaid models missed in BRAKER, run BUSCO and Interproscan and count orthologs

 TSEBRA was also run to select the best genes from Iso-Seq data and BRAKER2 models as suggested by reviewer 2.
-However, this decreased BUSCO completeness scores so was not used in the final annotation. **The commands run, and gtf output from TSEBRA (for reviewers only) can be found here**:
+However, this decreased BUSCO completeness scores so was not used as the final annotation. **The commands run, and gtf output from TSEBRA (for reviewers only, do not use as annotation) can be found here**:

 4. TSEBRA
 tsebra_withGushr_longread.gtf